Ready for the coming of the Lord. 5:12-22

 v17.
 Our eternal standing in the sight of God, both now and forever, is a gracious gift of God.
 What we are in Christ, along with our living for Christ, rests on the prayer of faith.
 So, be steadfast, focused on such prayer.
 Paul is not speaking about Father Christmas prayers, but prayer according to the will of God.

 v18.
 "Give thanks in all circumstances."
 In the face of life's troubles we can look to our God with a thankful expectation and all things will ultimately work for good for those who love him.

 v20.
 The exhortation to consider carefully the prophetic word is unclear since we are unsure what is meant by prophecy.
-Some see it as a specific word, such as the Agabus prophecy in Acts (fore-tell).
+Some see it as a specific word, such as the Agabus prophecy in Acts (fore-telling).
 It could also be primary revelation, although this virtually ended with Christ's ascension.
-It is probably something similar to modern preaching in the sense of a powerfully applied Biblical truth (forth-tell).
+It is probably something similar to modern preaching in the sense of a powerfully applied Biblical truth (forth-telling).